RolandNaijuka/space-invaders/README.md

 # space-invaders

-This is a game developed in python that simulates the classic space invaders game
+This is a game developed in python using the pygame library that simulates the classic space invaders game